When a pregnant woman uses opioid drugs, illegal or prescribed, her baby can be born with neonatal abstinence syndrome. Here's what you should know.

 The term neonatal abstinence syndrome is scary, but it does not mean that a child is doomed.
+Symptoms are treatable.

 What is neonatal abstinence syndrome?

 If you use heroin, codeine, OxyContin, or other opioids when you’re pregnant, the drug reaches the baby in your womb.
 In most cases, your child becomes dependent.

 After birth, your baby needs treatment for withdrawal symptoms, as the drug leaves the child’s body.
 On average, U.S. babies diagnosed with the condition stay in the hospital for nine days.